Slins-23/multivariate-linear-regression/README.md

 # multivariate-linear-regression
- A Python implementation from scratch of multivariate linear regression.
+A Python implementation from scratch of multivariate linear regression, through gradient descent.
 (Or univariate)